-I didn't always know I would be a therapist, but I've always been drawn to listening to people and helping the understand their feelings.
-I studied therapy at Duquesne and became a Licensed Professional Counselor.
-I've been working with clients since 2015 and have experience in mental health, substance use, sex addiction, and attachment-based couples therapy.
+I love helping people learn more about themselves, cultivate a connection with their intuition, and grow as an individual.
+I tend to use a lot of humor in my sessions, and believe that bringing our authentic selves to therapy can help form healthy bonds to support the work we're doing together.
+I have an eclectic educational background, studying philosophy and literature before ending up as a therapist.
+My interest in phenomenology and existentialism drives my fascination with exploring our inner world and how we relate to others.
+I've been working with clients since 2015 and have experience in mental health, substance use, and attachment-based therapy.
 I'm focused on helping people dig deeper in therapy and to learn more about what makes us put up walls and run away.
 The more we learn about how we react, the better we can learn to respond in a healthy way.

 I started Gray Cat Counseling in the beginning of 2020, just before the country shut down.
 I became inspired to open my own practice after building a behavioral health department at my former job.
 I knew I enjoyed building something that helped others, and wanted more autonomy over my day-to-day schedule.
 I named the practice Gray Cat Counseling after my 3 gray cats, Mikka, Josey, and Toze.
 Each of them had a difficult start in life, lived homeless and without love.
 I feel that a lot of people start out feeling alone and unloved, confused, and lost.
 Therapy can be a warm, safe place to provide belonging, acceptance, and the tools to find ourselves.
 I saw those three lost kittens grow into secure, confident cats who have experienced love, support, and stability.
 I believe that we all deserve a chance to create our own security, and to build our own internal resources.